A friend of mine eloped in Fiji many years ago and I remember looking longingly at…

-As a special birthday present (see the birthday travel theme here!), my husband, our 16 month old son and I headed off for a long weekend to experience this gorgeousness in real life.
+As a special birthday present, my husband, our 16 month old son and I headed off for a long weekend to experience this gorgeousness in real life.

 The hotel was everything I expected and more.
 Granted, this was probably not the most toddler friendly choice we could have made with the abundance of marble stairs, balconies and sharp corners, but it was still perfect.
 The staff were terrific with our son – they made him special meals at special toddler friendly times, played with him and baby sat him so that we could have a fancy candle-lit birthday dinner on one of their beautiful balconies.